daniel-furman/daniel-furman.github.io/content/posts/tinder_field_experiment.md

 markup: "mmark"
 ---

-# Field experiment on dating attitudes towards academic prestige in the Bay Area
+## Field experiment on dating attitudes towards academic prestige in The Bay Area

 By Daniel Furman, Forrest Brandt, and Jackie Hu